-- 1. the issuance of up to 392,966,410 Common Shares pursuant to the Financing Transactions at a price of C\$0.04, representing 247% of the current issued and outstanding Common Shares and 71% of the then outstanding Common Shares, is hereby approved; - 2. the shareholders of the Company acknowledge that issuance of Common Shares to Greenstone on closing of the Greenstone Private Placement and upon conversion of the Convertible Debentures could have a material effect on control of the Company; and - 3. notwithstanding that this resolution has been duly passed by shareholders of the Company, the directors of the Company be and they are hereby authorized without further approval of the shareholders of the Company, to revoke this resolution and determine not to proceed with Financing Transactions.
+- 1. the issuance of 66,000,000 common shares at a price of C\$0.10, representing 19% of the current issued and outstanding common shares, pursuant to Tranche 2 of the Private Placement, is hereby authorized approved; - 2. the issuance of up to 66,000,000 common shares at a price of C\$0.10 to Greenstone Resources L.P., representing 19% of the current issued and outstanding common shares, pursuant to Tranche 2 of the Private Placement is hereby authorized approved; - 3. the issuance of 34,000,000 common shares at a price of C\$0.10 to Greenstone Resources L.P. pursuant to Tranche 1 of the Private Placement is ratified and confirmed, and - 4. notwithstanding that this resolution has been duly passed by shareholders of the Company, the directors of the Company be and they are hereby authorized without further approval of the shareholders of the Company, to revoke this resolution and determine not to proceed with Tranche 2 of the Private Placement."